Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies

-Despite it being out of the scope of the paper, we would like to emphasize the high correlation between $\log(\Smu)$ and $LCm$, which might be explored to probe the shower muon content without the need for dedicated muon counters.
+Although it is beyond the scope of this paper, we would like to emphasize the high correlation between $\log(\Smu)$ and $LCm$, which could potentially be explored to probe the shower muon content without the need for dedicated muon counters.

-Additionally, for all tested fill factors, the number of events in Region II is higher than the number of events in Region IV, implying that the shower can be discriminated through the azimuthal fluctuations even if the number of muons is compatible with those induced by a gamma primary with equivalent energy.
-This means that the electromagnetic shower component still contains information about the nature of the primary particle.
-In~\cite{LCm}, it was shown already that $LCm$ attains discrimination power even if only the electromagnetic shower component is considered.
-The result obtained in this work is therefore an additional confirmation of this interesting feature for the rare muon-depleted showers that constitute the primary background for accurately identifying showers at PeV energies.
+Additionally, for all tested fill factors, the number of events in Region II is higher than the number of events in Region IV, implying that the shower can be discriminated through the azimuthal fluctuations even if the number of muons is compatible with those corresponding to a gamma primary with equivalent energy.
+This likely indicates that the electromagnetic shower component still retains information about the nature of the primary particle.
+In fact, in~\cite{LCm}, it was shown that at 100~TeV $LCm$ attains discrimination power even if only the electromagnetic shower component is considered.
+The result obtained in the present work extends the confirmation of this interesting feature for the rare muon-depleted showers that constitute the primary background for accurately identifying showers at PeV energies.

-Finally, one may note that this study used the quantity $\Smu$ as a proxy for $\Nmu$ and might argue that a detector other than a WCD might lead to different conclusions.
+Finally, one should note that this study used the quantity $\Smu$ as a proxy for $\Nmu$ and it might be argued that a detector other than a WCD might lead to different conclusions.
 To test this, $LCm$ was computed for an array with FF$=12.5\%$ and directly compared to the total number of muons at the ground in $1\,{\rm km^2}$ (FF$=100\%$).
 In these conditions, unfeasible for a realistic experiment, the discrimination capability of $LCm$ was verified to continue to surpass those of $\Nmu$ by a factor of $5$.